wuyang1002431655/tango_with_django_19/manuscript/chapter11-redux.md

 (but that would not be very nice).

-Next de-commission the `register`, `login`, `logout` functionality from the `rango` application, i.e. remove the urls, views, and templates (or comment them out).
+Next de-commission the `register`, `login`, `logout` functionality from the `rango` application, i.e. remove the URLs, views, and templates (or comment them out).

 ### Modifying the Registration Flow {#section-redux-templates-flow}